RaulPPelaez/Naga_KeypadMapper/README.md

 ## Debugging

-While running as root you can use naga -restart to restart the daemon and log the output.
+The commands are :

-Be careful running this as non root as it might not kill the older daemon The commands are :
+	`naga -stop` //stops the daemon.
-	`naga -stop`
+	`naga -start` //restart the daemon if there is one running and starts a hidden daemon.
-	`naga -restart`
+	`naga` //restart the daemon if there is one running and starts one in the console for debugging.

 By running it from a terminal you can get the "Command : " output and debug your config/fork.